-Convened by WDS and CODATA, SciDataCon 2016 is a scientific research conference that will advance the frontiers of data in research.
-This means addressing a range of fundamental and urgent issues around the ‘Data Revolution’ and the recent data-driven transformation of research and the responses to these issues in the conduct of research.
-SciDataCon features scientific papers from a wide range of perspectives.
-The scope is explicitly broad and inclusive, addressing all aspects of the role of data in research.
+SciDataCon 2016 was held on 12–13 September 2016 in Denver, Colorado as part of International Data Week (IDW) 2016.
+This scientific research conference advanced the frontiers of data in research by addressing a range of fundamental and urgent issues around the ‘Data Revolution’ and the recent data-driven transformation of research; exploring the responses to these issues in the conduct of research.

 SciDataCon 2014 was held on 2–5 November 2014 in New Delhi.
 Under the general theme of Data Sharing and Integration for Global Sustainability, the Conference had an eye towards the Future Earth research programme, as well as augmenting the message of like-minded global data initiatives that promote data sharing and interoperability.